ViewComponent/view_component/docs/api.md

 ### #with_request_url(path)

-Set the URL for the current request (such as when using request-dependent path helpers):
+Set the URL of the current request (such as when using request-dependent path helpers):

 ```ruby
 with_request_url("/users/42") do